jmeretab/stormpath-cat-dog-api/README.md

 To access the Cat API dashboard visit Visit [http://localhost:3000/](http://localhost:3000/) and log in.

 From the API dashboard you can do the following:
-* **View your API Key** - This the API key used to access the Cat API
+* **View your API key** - This the API key used to access the Cat API
-* **Edit your `Cat Person` preferences** - This setting determines adds or removes the user from the "Cat People" group in Stormpath and determines whether or not the user can `GET` a cat via the API cat endpoint.
+* **Edit your Cat Person preferences** - This setting determines adds or removes the user from the `Cat People` group in Stormpath and determines whether or not the user can `GET` a cat via the API cat endpoint.